naman9271/naman9271/README.md

 ## About Me

 I'm a passionate **full-stack software developer** with a strong interest in **BlockChain Development** and **hackathons**.
-I'm driven to explore the latest advancements in **Bitcoin and Defi, and software development**.
+I'm driven to explore the latest advancements in **Bitcoin FOSS and software development**.
 I love connecting with like-minded professionals to stay updated on the latest industry trends and innovations.✨

 - 🔭 Currently working on **Web3** projects
 - 🌱 Learning **Rust**